 Caring For Carers

 There is no official national register of carers but, as a practice, we recognise the important role that many of you have as carers.
 We therefore keep a register of both carers and cared for patients so we are aware of our carers and can give advice, assistance and support when needed.
-If you are a carer, let us know so we can put your name on our register.
-In the past, we have run a carers' “self help” group.
-If you are interested in this, please let our practice manager know.
-Information for support is displayed on our notice boards throughout the surgery and also on our information kiosk.
+If you are a carer, let us know and we will update our register.
+Information for support is displayed on our notice boards throughout the surgery.
+Please note it is important to still inform us of Carer details if they are not registered at the Medical Centre.

 If you are admitted to hospital you will receive full information on what to do and the hospital facilities available.
 The doctor will not routinely visit you after you have come out of hospital.
 The hospital should arrange any necessary support (district nurse etc) and supply you with 28 days' medication.
 If they change your medication they should inform us soon enough to action for your next repeat.
 If you need any help please ring the surgery.